 At the beginning of the summer, while the sun was shining and students were mostly on vacation, I started working more closely with signatory schools on climate resilience planning.
 We are trying to make the complex process to “increase resilience” in the Climate & Resilience Commitments, broken down into manageable segments for campus Implementation Liaisons and community partners.
 I felt good about my efforts and was working on a deadline to prepare materials for the fall semester.
 We were empowering campuses to identify climate hazards and become future thinking planners who were addressing inequity through community-based partnerships.
 In this vision, colleges will eventually be very prepared to not only survive but thrive, when the worst of climate change effects “start” taking place.

 A few weeks later, while sitting in my comfortable home in Boston, I listened, watched, and read with dismay as stories of the damage wrought by earthquakes, one hurricane, and then more hurricanes rolled in, only to be followed by gun violence, devastating fires, and more earthquakes.
-I tried to learn more about these extreme weather events, and to donate where I could to community-based relief efforts.
-I “liked” social media posts decrying lack of federal effort on climate change, but I am also a busy working parent, with deadlines and deliverables for my climate resilience work and many family responsibilities, so it all felt a bit abstract.
+I tried to learn more about these extreme weather events and violent events, I donated where I could to community-based relief efforts.
+I “liked” social media posts decrying lack of federal effort on climate change, but I am also a busy working parent, with deadlines and deliverables, so it all felt a bit abstract.

-I think it took having a connection to a colleague whose family is in Puerto Rico and reading the article quoted above, to finally had a realization that I might just be trying ONLY to see the forest and purposely ignoring the trees in this resilience work.
+It took having a close connection; to a colleague whose family is from Puerto Rico, to finally had a realization that I might just be trying ONLY to see the forest and purposely ignoring the trees in this resilience work.
 The students that are part of the Climate Resilience In Urban Campuses And Communities program are on the frontline in their communities, helping to build relationships between campuses and community to help identify and plan for disasters.
-I had to ask myself, faced with immediate world disasters, where people were suffering great hardship and widespread destruction, was I doing the most to take action personally and professionally to help people in need?
-Is it appropriate or worthwhile to point to their pain and talk about how it could have been avoided, or because it was so uncomfortable, was I planning for the future and avoiding connecting those real stories of current hardship?
+When faced with immediate world disasters, where people were suffering great hardship and widespread destruction, I had to ask myself if I was I doing the most to take action personally and professionally to help people in need?
+I wondered if it was appropriate or worthwhile to point to pain and talk about how it could have been avoided.
+Or perhaps, because it was so uncomfortable, I was only planning for the future and avoiding connecting those real stories of current hardship?

 The answers are never easy or straightforward.
+The quote that starts this post points to the complexity of this issue.
 We do need to both – attend to current needs AND plan to avoid them in the future, in our personal and professional spheres.
 We can support future looking international cooperative action, like the We Are Still In coalition supporting the Paris Agreement, and also donate for food relief.
-The stories in the wake of these tragedies have been full of personal resilience, neighbors, and strangers helping each other get to safety and grieve during a tragedy.
-I do hope in the future the stories are about broader resilience, and that there are shorter periods of time when people are in crisis.
+We can choose relief agencies that prioritize community needs.
+The stories in the wake of these tragedies have been full of much personal resilience, neighbors, and strangers helping each other get to safety and grieve during a tragedy.
+I do hope in the future the stories are about broader community resilience, and that there are shorter periods of time when people are in crisis.
 I hope that once the rebuilding starts, it can both happen quickly and help avoid similar scenarios, especially for the most socially vulnerable communities and individuals.

 Adam Siegel, a fellow at the American Security project, outlines the 4rs for disaster response, specifically for Puerto Rico but is broadly applicable, he notes that it requires “coordination across organizations and coordination across phases:”